grafana/grafana/docs/sources/reference/playlist.md

 # Playlist

-## About Playlists

-The Playlist is a list of dashboards that are displayed in a sequence.
+A playlist is a list of dashboards that are displayed in a sequence.
 You might use a Playlist to build situational awareness or to present your metrics to your team or visitors.

-Grafana automatically scales Dashboards to any resolution, which makes them perfect for big screens.
+Grafana automatically scales dashboards to any resolution, which makes them perfect for big screens.

 You can access the Playlist feature from Grafana's side menu, in the Dashboards submenu.